oreLINK/IUT-Google-Book/README.md

 --- | --- | --- | --- | --- | --- |
 Latest ✔ | Latest ✔ | Latest ✔ | Latest ✔ | Latest ✔ | 11 ✔ |

-Javascript project of the semester 3 of IUT science of computer, creation of the Yahtzee game in JS.
+Javascript exercise of the semester 3 of IUT science of computer, creation of a web page in VueJS exploring the possibilities of the Google Book API.

 ![#ffa500](https://placehold.it/15/ffa500/000000?text=+)   *Ongoing project*